Darkvinx88/TvLauncher/README.md

 chmod +x TvLauncher_Linux.py
 ./TvLauncher_Linux.py
 ```
-you can easly create a .desktop file to run the launcher
+you can easly edit the included .desktop file to run the launcher

 ## 🎮 Usage